Quezon City Police District

-The Quezon City Police District (QCPD) is a police district under the National Capital Region Police Office (NCRPO) of the Philippine National Police (PNP) serves the Quezon City as its law enforcement agency.
-The headquarters located at Camp Tomas Karingal.
+The Quezon City Police District (QCPD) is a police district under the National Capital Region Police Office (NCRPO) of the Philippine National Police (PNP) that serves Quezon City as its law enforcement agency.
+Their headquarters is located at Camp Tomas Karingal.

 History

 It was formed on November 25, 1939, as the Quezon City Police Department.
 It was merged with the CAMANAVA area and formed the Northern Police District (NPD).
 On November 6, 1990, the separation of Quezon City from NPD was implemented, leading to the creation of what was then the Central Police District.
+In 2005, the name was reverted to Quezon City Police District by the National Police Commission (NAPOLCOM).
 Then as in today, the QCPD arms is based on the official heraldic emblem of Quezon City.

 Lists of chiefs

 The following list only started from the Central Police District Command list: